Film Set Decorator

 I am trying to move into more set decorating and I currently work more in the set dresser and shopper realm.
 I have worked on quite a few large jobs. should I have a reel?

-Asked by Knee about 11 years ago
+Asked by Knee over 12 years ago

 For me- a website has been essential for presenting my work to others.
 The client or designer can get an idea of what I have worked on and what styles I have created on past projects.
 A reel is a better presentation tool for a cinematographer or director- where the body of work must be presented 'in motion' to accurately represent the abilities of the artist.